openstack-archive/kloudbuster/doc/source/usage.rst

 Usage
 =====

-There are total of three ways of running KloudBuster, and the easiest way to start is using the **Web UI**.
-It offers the most friendly interface, and also needs the least learning to get started. **CLI** is the traditional way to run applications.
-It has the most comprehensive feature sets when compared to the other two ways, and also it is pretty much the only choice if you don't have a GUI enabled environment. **Rest API** gives another way to access and control KloudBuster.
+There are three ways for running KloudBuster, the easiest being the **Web UI**.
+It offers the most user friendly interface and needs the least learning to get started. **CLI** is the traditional way to run applications.
+It has the most comprehensive feature sets when compared to the other two ways. **Rest API** gives another way to access and control KloudBuster from another application.
 All APIs provided are well documented, and the built-in web UI is fully implemented on top of these APIs.

 The default scale settings of KloudBuster is at minimal scale, which is